 - In terms of future uses of cash, AON continues to see share repurchase as the highest return on capital opportunity, consistent with the prior fourth quarter.
 During the first quarter, AON repurchased $800 million of shares.
 CFO Christa Davies said of the merger & acquisition (M&A) strategy: “Our M&A pipeline is focused on our highest priority areas that will bring scalable solutions to our clients’ growing and evolving challenges.
 We continue to assess all capital allocation decisions and manage our portfolio on a return on capital basis.”
 AON noted that it issued $1.5 billion in senior notes in the first quarter with leverage ratios within range for its current investment-grade ratings.

-- Looking forward, AON continues to see mid-single digit or higher organic revenue growth, margin improvement and double-digit free cash flow growth in 2022 and over the long-term.
+- Looking forward, AON continues to see mid-single-digit or higher organic revenue growth, margin improvement, and double-digit free cash flow growth in 2022 and over the long term.

 - CFO Christa Davies discussed the correlation between GDP growth and AON’s revenue, including the drivers of GDP: asset values, corporate revenue, and employment levels.
 While some global GDP forecasts have decreased, AON believes it has a very resilient revenue base, but noted more uncertainty in “overall trends.”

-Overall, AON turned in a strong first quarter that was assisted by new opportunities for AON’s clients, as well as continued strength in new business and retention.
+Overall, AON turned in a strong first quarter for 2022 that was assisted by new opportunities for AON’s clients, as well as continued strength in new business and retention.
 While the company is confident in its future performance, AON mentioned that it’s continually monitoring and responding to the increasing global volatility, including global conflicts, inflation, interest rates, asset values, employment trends, new variants, and shifts in GDP growth; and how these factors could affect both its business and clients.

 Subscribe to MarshBerry’s Today’s ViewPoint blog for the latest news and updates and follow us on social media.